KarolS/units/README.md

 Automatic unit conversion
 -------------------------

-Units are automatically converted in comparisons using operators ending with a tilde:
+Units are automatically converted in comparisons when using operators ending with a tilde:

 ``` scala
 399.of[centimetre] >=~ 4.of[metre]   // false
 ```

-If there is a integer conversion ratio between two units, then adding/subtracting two values with those units converts the sum/difference to the smaller unit:
+If there is an integer conversion ratio between two units, then adding/subtracting two values with those units converts the sum/difference to the smaller unit:

 ``` scala
 14.of[centimetre] + 3.of[metre]  // equals 314 cm, not 3.14 m